 Gonorrhea can be cured with antibiotics.
 A clinician may give you an antibiotic shot along with other medicine to take in the clinic, or he or she may prescribe pills.

 To keep from infecting your partners, you should avoid sex until you have taken all the antibiotics and your partner has been tested and treated if necessary.
 If you do end up having sex while the antibiotics are still working it is really important to use a condom or else it is likely the medicine you took won’t work.

 If you get antibiotic pills, make sure you take them all even if you start to feel better – otherwise the infection might not go away completely.

-The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid Gonorrhea is to be mutually monogamous with someone who has tested negative for Gonorrhea.
+The only method that is 100% effective in preventing STIs is abstinence, but if you’re sexually active, the best way to avoid gonorrhea is to be mutually monogamous with someone who has tested negative for gonorrhea.

-If you test positive for Gonorrhea, get tested again three (3) months later to make sure you don’t have it again.
-Condoms do decrease your chances of getting Gonorrhea, but it’s important for both partners to get tested because it’s easy to get re-infected if one partner still has it.
+If you test positive for gonorrhea, get tested again three (3) months later to make sure you don’t have it again.
+Condoms do decrease your chances of getting gonorrhea during vaginal sex or during oral sex with a male, but it’s important for both partners to get tested because it’s easy to get re-infected if one partner still has it.

 What’s the worst that could happen?